mobiata/MBRequest/README.md

 ## ARC Support

-MBRequest and MBCommon use [ARC (Automatic Reference Counting)][ARC].
-If you are not using ARC in your own projects, you will need to set the `-fobjc-arc` compiler flag on all MBRequest and MBCommon files.
+MBRequest uses [ARC (Automatic Reference Counting)][ARC].
+If you are not using ARC in your own projects, you will need to set the `-fobjc-arc` compiler flag on all MBRequest files.
 To do this:

 1. Launch Xcode for your project.
 2. Navigate to the "Builds Phases" tab of your target(s).
-3. Find all MBRequest and MBCommon source files and add `-f-objc-arc` to the "Compiler Flags" column.
+3. Find all MBRequest source files and add `-f-objc-arc` to the "Compiler Flags" column.

 ## Localization